LukasHavemann/flume-plugins/flume-formatter-plugin/README.md

 ### Download :

-You can download jar at https://oss.sonatype.org/ searching for "flume-filter-plugin" :-)
+You can download jar at https://oss.sonatype.org/ searching for "flume-formatter-plugin" :-)